OluwatobiAkintokun/Project-Social-Buzz/README.md

 # PROJECT-SOCIAL-BUZZ
 This project revolves around the examination of 'Social Buzz,' a company that is progressively evolving into a global unicorn enterprise.
 Their platform routinely receives an influx of over 100,000 posts daily, aggregating to a staggering 36,500,000 posts annually.
 Notably, this data is predominantly unstructured, rendering it complex to extract meaningful insights.
-The key focus of this analysis is to highlight the top 5 content categories within this datasets
+The key focus of this analysis is to highlight the top 5 content categories within this datasets.

 DATASETS
 There are 3 datasets provided for this analysis.
 1. Content Dataset – The Content dataset consists of the following column names: Content ID, User ID, Type, Category, and URL.